unpoly/unpoly/src/unpoly/pages/updating-history.md

 ### Preventing a history change

-To prevent a location change after rendering a major fragment, use one of the following:
+To prevent changing history-related state after rendering a major fragment, use one of the following:

 - Set an `[up-history=false]` attribute on your link or form.
 - Pass a `{ history: false }` option when rendering a fragment [programmatically](/up.fragment).